tc39/proposal-temporal/docs/absolute.md

 The `duration` argument is an object with properties denoting a duration, such as `{ hours: 5, minutes: 30 }`, or a `Temporal.Duration` object.

-The `years` and `months` fields of `duration` must be zero, because adding a year or a month to a `Temporal.Absolute` is invalid and will throw a `RangeError`.
+The `years`,  `months`, `weeks`, and `days` fields of `duration` must be zero.
-`Temporal.Absolute` is independent of time zones and calendars, and so years and months may be different lengths.
+`Temporal.Absolute` is independent of time zones and calendars, and so years,  months, weeks, and days may be different lengths depending on which calendar or time zone they are reckoned in.
+This makes an addition with those units ambiguous.
-If you need to do this, convert the `Temporal.Absolute` to a `Temporal.DateTime` by specifying the desired time zone, add the duration, and then convert it back.
+If you need to do this, convert the `Temporal.Absolute` to a `Temporal.DateTime` by specifying the desired calendar and time zone, add the duration, and then convert it back.

 If the result is earlier or later than the range that `Temporal.Absolute` can represent (approximately half a million years centered on the [Unix epoch](https://en.wikipedia.org/wiki/Unix_time)), a `RangeError` will be thrown.